AniketChaudhri/CS210---Digital-System-Design-using-VHDL/README.md

-# CS210-VHDL
+# CS210 - VHDL

-Team - Aniket + Adarsh
+Team -> Aniket + Adarsh

-Keep a note of all the codes written during the classes and the labs.
-Concerning VHDL.

-Think this as add-on to your existing skill set!

-Happy coding ! :)
+All credits go to "NESO ACADEMY" for the help in the video lectures.